DIPLODOCUS I: Framework for the evaluation of relativistic transport equations with continuous forcing and discrete particle interactions: Coordinate-Free Transport Equation

 Further, the function $f$ may be identified by considering Stokes' theorem applied to an arbitrary region of phase space $Q\in\mathcal{M}$:

 where $\partial Q$ is the bounding surface of $Q$.
 The measure $\int_{\partial Q}f\bm{\omega}$ can then freely be identified with the number of worldlines (particles) passing through the closed hypersurface $\partial Q$, and $f\bm{\omega}$ the flux of particles through $\partial Q$.
-Hence \cref{eqn: integral transport} simply states that the divergence in phase space of the particle flux is equal to zero, i.e. the number of worldlines (particles) entering the region $Q$ is equal to the number leaving (see \cref{fig: phase space with volume with f}).
+Hence \eref{eqn: integral transport} simply states that the divergence in phase space of the particle flux is equal to zero, i.e. the number of worldlines (particles) entering the region $Q$ is equal to the number leaving (see \fref{fig: phase space with volume with f}).
 Therefore $f$ may be defined as the phase space density of worldlines (particles) on hypersurfaces in $\mathcal{M}$ or, more colloquially, the particle distribution function.